ccmeyer/LabCraft_printer/README.md

     - Open the "PlatformIO" sidebar (Ctrl+Alt+P).

 3. Compile and upload firmware:
-    - Click on the "Build" button in the PlatformIO sidebar to compile the firmware.
+    - Click on the "Build" button (Checkmark in the bottom bar, left side) in the PlatformIO sidebar to compile the firmware.
-    - Once the compilation is successful, click on the "Upload" button to upload the firmware to the board.
+    - Once the compilation is successful, click on the "Upload" button (Arrow in the bottom bar, left side)to upload the firmware to the board.

 Note: Make sure you have the necessary drivers installed for your development board.